websauna/websauna/docs/source/narrative/background/intro.rst

 Database management and migration
 ---------------------------------

-Websauna provides tools for automatic and manual database migrations and backup.
-Migration scripts are package specific, making it possible to build non-monolithic applications with packages with independent life cycle.
+Websauna provides tools for automatic and manual database migration and backup.
+Migration scripts are package specific, making it possible to build non-monolithic applications from packages with independent life cycles.

 High quality documentation
 --------------------------

 The documentation is the business card of an open source project.
-Websauna has no question left unanswered policy, covering all aspects of software development and devops, so that developers can independently learn and apply the framework.
+Websauna follows a *no question left unanswered* policy, covering all aspects of software development and devops, so that every developer can independently learn and apply the framework.

 Type hinting
 ------------

 Websauna supports Python 3.5 type hinting.
-This makes it plays nicely with autocompletion, code insight and boosts developer productivity.
+This makes it play nicely with autocompletion, code insight and boosts developers productivity.
 With type hinting, the editor can be smart about the written code and red line mistakes while you are typing them.

 Optimistic concurrency control
 ------------------------------